learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 All Readmes should follow a similar format when it comes to how your content is structured, which we'll talk about more below.
-We'll include some technical markdown expecatios as well.
+There are also some technical markdown expectations that we have as well.

-As a reminder, all repositories **must** have:

-* a `.learn` file
-* a `LICENSE.md` file for public-facing content
-* a `CONTRIBUTING.md` that outlines contribution guidelines
-* a `README.md` that contains the content of the reading

-*Use the gem discussed earlier to add .learn, License, and Contributing files.*

 ## Readme Outline: